GraceJi0/project/readme.txt

-log.txt locates inside the zip file
+log.txt locates inside the zip file repository location: git@github.com:RedRect/Android_BookOrdering.git

-The major feature of our project includes search books by entering keyword, a list of search result that includes the title, author and price for each book.
+The major feature of our project includes search books by entering keyword (locate in the main of the GUI), a list of search result that includes the title, author and price for each book (locate in the search result page).
 A book page can be accessed by clicking the search result that contain more detail about this book.
-Customer has option to add this book to cart or wish list.
+Customer has option to add this book to cart or wish list (also locate in the book detail page).

-GUI locate the folder res/layout/activity_main.xml.